1. History of the American People: Memory and Identity [Detailed information]

 SPECIALIZATION II: POLITICS AND INTERNATIONAL RELATIONS

-1. US Foreign Policy [Detailed information, in Spanish]
+1. US Foreign Policy [Detailed information]

 This course will familiarize students with the main issues in US foreign policy, their ideological bases, historical development, institutional structures, and players.
 In addition, they will study the doctrines and traditions of American foreign policy from the Puritans to the present day.
 The imperialist phase and the First World War will be analyzed in relation to the development of US domestic policy, as will the arrival of Idealism and the impact of the Great Depression and the Second World War.